All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is NAD+ therapy safe?

 NAD+ and its precursors have shown a favorable safety profile in clinical studies.
 Side effects are generally mild and include flushing, nausea, and injection site discomfort.
-However, long-term safety data from large human trials is still limited.
+But long-term safety data from large human trials is still limited.
 We always recommend NAD+ therapy under physician supervision.

 Is NAD+ FDA-approved?